 The administrative office responsible for security on the campus is the University of Pennsylvania Division of Public Safety reporting to the Office of the Executive Vice President.
 The Offices of the Division of Public Safety are located at 3914 Locust Walk and in the Annex, 3930 Irving Street.
 The Division has two mini-stations located at 3927 and 3401 Walnut Street.
-To contact the Division of Public Safety in an emergency: campus phone dial 511; blue light emergency phone or off campus dial 573-3333.
-For general information dial 898-7297; and for business purposes dial 898-7515.
+To contact the Division of Public Safety in an emergency: campus phone dial 511; simply pick up a blue light emergency phone or off campus dial 573-3333.
+For general information dial 898-7297.

-The Commissioner of Public Safety oversees the operations of the Division of Public Safety which includes the University Police Department, and the Victim Support and Special Services Section.
-Public Safety also has responsibility for the coordination of security services on the campus.
-The Division has a current authorized strength of 115 full-time employees and utilizes approximately 60 student assistants in the Victim Support Section.
-Of the 115 full-time employees, approximately 100 are commissioned police personnel with five officers assigned to the Detective Bureau and an additional five officers assigned to the Victim Support Section.
+The Commissioner of Public Safety oversees the operations of the Division of Public Safety which includes the University Police Department, Special Services (Victim Support/Crime Prevention), and the Securities Services Unit.
+The Division has a current authorized strength of 116 full-time employees and utilizes approximately 60 student assistants in the Victim Support Section.
+Of the 116 full-time employees, approximately 100 are commissioned police personnel with five officers assigned to the Detective Bureau and an additional six officers assigned to the Victim Support Section.